-Learn sauerkraut basics as we turn a head (or several) of cabbage and some salt into sauerkraut and take home a pint to ferment and enjoy for yourself.
-You will also learn how to make kimchi, kombucha, vinegar, and gurken pickles.
+Learn natural fermentation basics as we turn a head (or several) of Napa cabbage and a bunch of other goodies, along with some salt into a batch of kimchi and take home a pint to ferment and enjoy for yourself.
+You will also learn how to make sauerkraut, kombucha, vinegar, and gurken pickles.
 There will be kombucha SCOBY to take home for anyone who wants it.

 Almost everyone has room for a small herb garden.
 Learn which herbs grow well in pots, how to keep your herbs happy and productive, and how to store them dried or frozen.
 We will also discuss many non-culinary uses for herbs.
 There will be a selection of herb seeds to share.

 Next class: Amazon – 6/1, 2–4pm

 There is a lot of information out there that makes home preserving sound complicated and potentially dangerous.
 With a few simple precautions, it is neither of those.
 Learn the basics and benefits of home preserving and start eating cheaper, fresher, healthier, and more local.
 We will discuss in detail proper canning techniques, including what you can and can’t process in a steam canner, blanching and freezing techniques, and drying herbs, fruits, and vegetables.
 We will also talk about which methods are best for a variety of foods and why.